- Core Web Vitals and Largest Contentful Paint

 In May 2020, Google introduced the concept of Core Web Vitals.
 This consists of 3 important metrics that - among others - determine the user experience of a web page:

 - Largest Contentful Paint: how long does it take for the main content of the page to be loaded.

-- First Input Display: how long does it take before a visitor can start interacting with the page.
+- First Input Delay: how long does it take before a visitor can start interacting with the page.

 - Cumulative Layout Shift: is the page stable, or does it shift a lot during loading.

 These are important metrics.
 Not just for SEO, but especially for the user experience of your site.
 Improving these metrics helps your rankings, and also makes your visitors happy.

 Largest Contentful Paint or LCP is the focus of this article.
 LCP aims to accurately predict how your visitor experiences your website.

 Here's the official definition: The Largest Contentful Paint (LCP) metric reports the render time of the largest image or text block visible within the viewport.